majek/idea/site/014-ptrace-tutorial-1/main.md

 SIGSTOP, SIGCONT
 ----------------

-When you press CTRL+z bash under the hood sends a `SIGSTOP` signal to the foreground process.
+When you press CTRL+z, under the hood bash sends a `SIGSTOP` signal to the foreground process.
 Similarly, on `bg` / `fg` bash sends a `SIGCONT` signal.
-Manual page [`signal(7)`](http://www.kernel.org/doc/man-pages/online/pages/man7/signal.7.html) describes the signals:
+The manual page [`signal(7)`](http://www.kernel.org/doc/man-pages/online/pages/man7/signal.7.html) describes the signals: